notvicinity/starlingpsych/_pages/study.md

 # Study Information

+<span style="color:red">**THANK YOU FOR YOUR INTEREST, PARTICIPATION IN THIS STUDY IS NOW CLOSED.
+PLEASE CONTACT u6674497@anu.edu.au FOR ANY QUESTIONS OR FEEDBACK.**</span>

 Hi!

 My name is Lillian and I am conducting research at the Australian National University for my Psychology Honours thesis.
 My study seeks to explore mental health consumer perspectives towards practitioners with personal (or “lived”) experience of mental illness.
 I would love to hear your thoughts and invite you to participate in this qualitative exploration.